panzerdp/dmitripavlutin.com/content/posts/170-vue-ref/index.md

 To access the value stored inside a ref simply read `myRef.value` property.
 Same way if you want to update the value of a ref simply update `myRef.value = 'New value'` property.

 Refs in Vue are *reactive* values.
-Meaning that if you render in the template a ref value, then changing that value programatically makes Vue re-render the output to reflect the ref change.
+Meaning that if you render in the template a ref value, then changing that value programmatically makes Vue re-render the output to reflect the ref change.

 Other than storing reactive values, a ref can also give direct access to a DOM element rendered in the template.
 To assign a ref with the DOM element, simply assign `:ref` attribute with a ref: `<div ref="myRef">`.
 After component mounting, `myRef.value` will contain the DOM element instance.

-Vue can also create refs implicitely: for example `computed()` API returns a ref.
+Vue can also create refs implicitly: for example `computed()` API returns a ref.

 Last but not least `watch()` API lets you detect when a ref value changes: `watch(myRef, callback)`.